-Where you read Element, we or us below, it refers to New Vector Ltd., and its French subsidiary: New Vector SARL and their agents.
-Element is trading name of New Vector.
+Where you read 'Element' or 'we' or 'us' below, it refers to Element, a trading name of New Vector Ltd., its French subsidiary: New Vector SARL, its U.S. subsidiary: Element Software Inc, and their agents.

 When you read 'the homeserver' or 'the Service' below, it refers to the services made available at Element Matrix Services (EMS).